 Rugelach are tiny crescent-shaped rolled Jewish pastries, a crossover between a croissant and a cookie.
 They are traditionally filled with jam, chocolate spread, raisins, nuts, or just sprinkled with brown sugar.

-My in-laws (who live in Mumbai) have been staying with us for a few weeks now and as you can imagine it’s been challenging.
-Sharing your home with elderly people who come from a completely different cultural background, have strict eating habits (they are vegetarian and are used to only eat Gujarati food) and with whom you can barely communicate in English and hand signs, is not easy.
+My in-laws, who live in Mumbai, have been staying with us in London this summer and it’s been challenging.
+Sharing your home with elderly people who come from a completely different cultural background, have very different eating habits (they are vegetarian and are used to only eat Indian food) and with whom you can communicate very little because of the language barrier.

 Rugelach are tiny crescent-shaped rolled pastries traditional in Jewish cooking.
 The name literally means “little twists” in Yiddish.
 They are made with a cream cheese dough and can be filled with preserves, chocolate, raisin, nuts, or just sugar.

 The rugelach recipe originates from the Jewish communities of Poland.
 Nowadays, rugelach are a very popular pastry in Israel.
 I saw them in many food markets, cafés and bakeries in Tel Aviv and Jerusalem.